When it comes to betting, the Irish spend billions of euros every year.

-Also, even though the island of Ireland is relatively small, it is home for some world-renowned bookmakers that offer their services to millions of players in different jurisdictions.
-If you have placed at least once a sports bet, then you surely heard about names like Paddy Power, Coral or Boylesports.
-We will go into more details regarding these bookmakers further down in the article.
-Firstly, let us see how sports betting Ireland in both its online and offline form managed to become so popular.
+Even though Ireland is relatively small, it is the home of some world-renowned bookmakers offering services to millions of players in different jurisdictions.
+You surely have heard names like Paddy Power, Coral and BoyleSports.
+We will go into more details regarding these bookmakers further down the article.
+First, let’s see how sports betting – both online and offline – became so popular in Ireland

-The first form of a Gambling act was signed all the way back in 1931, and it regulated the taxation of retail bookmakers in Ireland.
-This first form of a Betting Act was followed by a Gaming and Lotteries act that cam into action in 1956 and it allowed lotteries and sports betting Ireland but put casinos outside the law.
-Certain loopholes in the Betting Act from 1956 made it necessary for another update, and this came in the form of Betting Bill of 2013.
-This marked the beginning of the necessity of operators to hold a license no matter if they have a physical presence or are entirely remote.
+The first form of a Gambling act was signed all the way back in 1931, regulating the taxation of retail bookmakers in Ireland.
+This was followed by a Gaming and Lotteries act in 1956, allowing lotteries and sports betting in Ireland but putting casinos outside the law.
+Certain loopholes in the 1956 Betting Act made another update necessary, resulting in the 2013 Betting Bill.
+From that moment, operators needed to hold a license no matter if they have a physical presence or are entirely remote.

 Popular Sports in Ireland

-Now, if the betting and gambling culture is very similar to what you would find in the UK, there are major differences when it comes to the popular sports in Ireland.
-Simply put, Irish punters do not care for football in their betting endeavors.
-They do like football, however, it’s Gaelic football that they prefer and which is also the national sport of the country.
+Simply put, Irish punters do not care for football in their betting endeavours.
+They do like football – however, it’s Gaelic football they prefer, which also being the national sport of the country.
 Gaelic football is held accountable for a third of the online sports betting Ireland has to show for.

-Another hugely popular sport in Ireland, both from a live presence and from a betting perspective, hurling is responsible for a quarter of all live attendances at sporting events.
-Some bookmakers report that there are moments when Gaelic football and hurling are very close regarding market share, however, during the championships Gaelic football is always on top.
+Hurling is another popular sport in Ireland, responsible for a quarter of all live attendances at sporting events.
+Some bookmakers report that there are moments when Gaelic football and hurling are very close regarding market share.
+However, during the championships, Gaelic football is always on top.

-Other sports that enjoy increased popularity in Ireland are horseracing and rugby union, each of them gathering a notable number of people on the stadiums for live events.
+Other sports that enjoy increased popularity in Ireland are horseracing and rugby, each of them gathering a notable number of people on the stadiums for live events.
 Of course, this translates in an equally large number of punters at online bookmakers or physical betting shops.

 Online Sports Betting Data in Ireland

-We all saw that Gaelic football is the most popular sport in Ireland and, as an interesting oddity, this isn’t the sport that brings most punters to the online bookmakers.
+Gaelic football isn’t the sport that brings most punters to the online bookmakers.
 Horseracing is actually the most popular sport regarding betting volume, with over 70% out of the total wagers placed by Irish punters last year.
-Next, in line, soccer gets 31% out of the total bets placed while Gaelic Football and Golf follow with 23%, respectively 15%.
+Next in line, soccer gets 31% out of the total bets placed while Gaelic football and golf follow with 23% and 15%, respectively.

 Best Bookmakers in Ireland

-There’s no doubt that Paddy Power is the biggest Irish bookmaker in both the online and offline environments.
-It was established in 1988 in Dublin and offers their online betting services to millions of punters from all over the globe.
-With a strong tradition behind and a punter-orientated strategy, Paddy Power managed to maintain their position as leaders in Ireland and quickly expand in other territories as well.
-Their expansion marked a very important moment in February 2016 when they merged with Betfair, a very successful betting exchange.
+Paddy Power is the biggest Irish bookmaker – both online and offline.
+It was established in 1988 in Dublin and offers online betting services to millions of punters from all over the world.
+With a strong tradition behind and a punter-orientated strategy, Paddy Power managed to maintain their position as leaders in Ireland.
+Their expansion marked an important moment in 2016 when they merged with Betfair, a very successful betting exchange.
 The result of this merge leads to even better odds and promotions for punters choosing both brands.

 Great odds on horse racing and greyhound racing.

-BoyleSports is currently the largest Irish independent bookmaker, and everything started with a betting office founded in 1982.
-John Boyle is the man that started everything and grew the brand up until last year when Conor Gray took the role of the CEO.
-Both through their online and offline operations, BoyleSports offer their customers an extensive range of sports betting, casino and lottery products.
+Founded in 1982 as a betting office, BoyleSports is currently the largest Irish independent bookmaker.
+John Boyle is the man who started everything and grew the brand up until last year when Conor Gray took the role of CEO.
+Both through their online and offline operations, BoyleSports offers an extensive range of sports betting, casino and lottery products.
 You can always be sure that you’re getting the highest odds and the most in-play betting options at BoyleSports.